Four Seasons: Variations in American Vitalist Film Comedy

 And second, Kathie says farewell to him in the form of a title, “Your majesty.”
 As we look back over the whole movie, it was Kathie, not Karl, who knew from the beginning that he could only be a man if he were a king and who has acted as midwife throughout to that king-man becoming in Karl.

 Even this late in the film, however, Karl has not reached full maturity as that king-man.
-He ascends the carriage corrected and, Prussian that he still emulates, ready to do his duty better for Kathie’s correction.
+He ascends the carriage corrected.
+Prussian that he still is, he is ready to do his duty better for Kathie’s correction.

 With this last lesson, paraphrasing another man who also said, “Rejoice, and again I say, rejoice,” Karl is not just prepared to succeed or survive; he is prepared to overwhelmingly conquer.